CARE Team Race Equity Symbol and Talking Points

 For More Info, or if You Need Help

-If you or your team need help, guidance or support around this document or the team discussion, please reach out to Kelley.Gamble@openskycs.org and she will connect you to one or more members of the CARE team to assist.
+If you have any questions, please reach out to Kelley.Gamble@openskycs.org and she will connect you to one or more members of the CARE team to assist.

 Starting the Journey: Becoming A Leader in Anti-Racism, Inclusion and Diversity